PioneerPossum/mantled-critters/README.md

 - [ ] Double ear setup, because two ears means I can listen better!
 Probably...
 This will have to be custom designed using the pre-existing TPU ears.

 - [ ] Acquire HDMI capable small form factor displays since RPi can output 4k.
 (Definitely dont need anything crazy...
 Solid display instead of flexible.)
+* May use DSI instead of micro-HDMI for internal visor display.

 # Long Term Steps
 - [ ] Integrate open-source eye tracking into the system.
 Perhaps facial tracking, if at all possible.